ConstantineYurevich/ChargifyV2/README.md

 ## Installation

-It's recommended that you use [Composer](https://getcomposer.org/) to install Slim.
+It's recommended that you use [Composer](https://getcomposer.org/) to install ChargifyV2.

 ```bash
 $ composer require yurevichcv/chargify-v2